-But asking these questions should help you identify whether a media trainer meets your needs.
+These nine questions should help you identify the right media trainer for your needs.

 1. Are their courses bespoke?

-All media trainers have standard courses on offer – there’s a typical schedule on the media training page of our website – but how willing are they to deviate from that?
+All media trainers have standard courses on offer – but how willing are they to deviate from that?
 If you need a session on social media, or phone-ins, or to rehearse press conferences, or some presentation advice, is the company happy to provide that?
 Will they create a course which is designed to meet your specific needs.

 2. What types of mock interview exercises will they conduct?